Hi. I’m Sid 👋🏽

 What I have to offer:

-This is where I'll share my reflections related to decision-making on both organizational and individual levels.
-I'll write on approaches to decision-making from the perspective of prioritizing our internal state, how our internal state is affected by our environment and influenced by culture and technology, and anything else that interests me.
+I also maintain a blog that shares much of the fundamentals of my framework and reflections related to decision-making on both organizational and individual levels, found on Substack.
+I write on approaches to decision-making from the perspective of prioritizing our internal state, how our internal state is affected by our environment and influenced by culture and technology, and anything else that interests me.

 FAQ: